NikhilMukraj/mod-qsar/README.md

   - `tag` : String representing tag to use in `preprocessor.sh` script
   - `min` : Float minimum threshold for being considered active (in nM)
   - `max` : Float maximum threshold for being considered active (in nM)
+    - `min` and `max` arguments only necessary for classification, for a regression dataset omit these arguments

 Example `dataset_args.json`: